 War nanotechnology

-Nothing could bring about the demise of humanity more quickly than a molecular nanotechnology turned into a weapon.
-It is a threat that can count on two devastating factors: exponential growth and uncontrolled replication.
-A cynical government, a non-governmental entity or even a terrorist group can build microscopic machines that can replicate themselves by rapidly consuming the planet's resources.
-Tiny gadgets that with the ferocity of a fire transform the earth into a gray slime.
+Nothing could bring about the end of humanity more quickly than weaponized molecular nanotechnology.
+It is a threat that can rely on two devastating factors: exponential growth and uncontrolled replication.
+A cynical government, a non-governmental entity or even a terrorist group can create microscopic machines capable of replicating themselves, rapidly consuming the planet's resources.
+Tiny contraptions that, with the ferocity of a fire, transform the earth into gray slime.

 Robert Freitas, a nanotechnology expert and theorist, has speculated on several possible variants of lethal nanotechnology.
-Aircraft machines could capture all the sunlight, others would be greedy for carbon, or biomass, or could "feed" on particular organisms.
+Some aero-eating machines could capture all the sunlight, others would be greedy for carbon, or biomass, or could "feed" on particular organisms.

-In the worst scenario, the so-called "global ecophagy", in just 20 months the planet would be completely destroyed.
-In this short time available, man should fight apparently unstoppable machines, identifying a way to stop their replication.
+In the worst case scenario, known as "global ecophagy", the planet would be completely destroyed in just 20 months.
+In this short time available, man should counter apparently unstoppable machines, identifying ways to interrupt their replication.

-For this reason, the expert concludes, nanotechnology must be strictly regulated by imposing a moratorium on its use for military purposes.
+For this reason, nanotechnology, concludes the expert, must be strictly regulated by imposing a moratorium on its use for military purposes.

 Sentient machines

-It is widely believed that humanity will sooner or later witness the birth of artificial consciousness machines.
-However, it is necessary to take precautions well in advance, to consider all the possible consequences, including ethical ones, of the case.
-A theme brilliantly tackled also in the TV series "Westworld", if you know what I'm talking about.
+It is common belief that humanity will sooner or later witness the birth of artificial machines with consciousness.
+However, we must take precautions well in advance to consider all the possible ethical consequences of the case.
+A theme also brilliantly addressed in the TV series "Westworld", if you know what I'm talking about.

 Already in 2003 the philosopher Thomas Metzinger observed that it would be terribly cruel to develop software that can suffer.

-"What would you say if someone came up and said 'hey, I want to create genetically disturbed children!
-For the sake of progress we need people with no bits, or with specific emotional or cognitive deficits.'.
-Would you find that absurd or not?".
+“What would you say if someone came out and said 'hey, I want to create genetically disturbed children!
+For reasons of progress we need people missing some piece, or with specific emotional or cognitive deficits.'.
+Would you find it absurd or not?”.
 Moreover.
 We would find it dangerous.
-A sentient machine, if truly sentient, can indeed suffer from all kinds of deficits.
-And without having any ethics committee, no representation in its defense.
+A sentient machine, if truly sentient, can indeed suffer all kinds of deficits.
+And without having any ethics committee, any representation in his defense.

 According to futurologist Louie Helm, one of the best things about a computer is that you can make it do boring things without boring it.
 Since we decided to use a AI instead of human for some tasks, it may be immoral to purposely program it to be self-conscious.
 Trapping a conscience in a machine and then forcing it to work for you looks very, very closely like the worst slavery ever.